zliong/Term-Project/README.md

 6. Finally, it will ask you to pick a number between 0 to 10, whoever gets the highest will go pick their variable they want (X or O).

+7. You can play the standard game of Tic-Tac-Toe (Hint: You can use the on-screen guidance to input commands).
+Scoreboard will be updated at the end of the game.

+Note: The only way to truly Log off is the prompt to play the game or not.
+If you exit the game in the middle of it, then the server or client must down his or her own application.
+Therefore, there is no logging off mid-game.
+Only at the beginning or ending of the application.

 Note: X will always go first in placing markers.